delete-44/inscryber/README.md

 As this is rate limited, there is a fallback via the UI.
 Talk to @delete-44 about this if it becomes an issue.

+Each run deletes a maximum of 100 images.

 Environment variables such as authentication secrets are stored in the GitHub [action secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 #### When

-This job runs every day @ 5pm.
+This job runs every 6 hours.
 Emails will be sent to collaborators in event of failure.